jmccormac01/DONUTS_ACP/README.md

 # A note on reference images

 Reference images are critical to the successful operation of Donuts.
-The goal of the reference image is to provide long-term super-stable tracking performance.
+The goal of the reference image is to provide long-term stable tracking performance.
 If the anything on the telescope changes, such as the camera is removed and reinstalled, the previous reference images become invalid and need disabling.

 The ```stopcurrentrefimage.py``` script can be used to disable the reference image of a given field.
 Donuts will then spot there is no valid reference image and aquire a new one during the next night.